UjjawalChauhanSingh/flex-ai/README.md

 ## How to Run
 1. Clone the repo
 2. Install the requirements: `pip install -r requirements.txt`
-3. Setup your `.env` file with your username and assistant name
+3. Setup your `.env` file with your username and assistant name.
 4. Run the main script: